sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 <slot></slot>
 ```

-By default, each layout inherits the next layout above it.
+By default, each layout inherits the layout above it.
 Sometimes that isn't what you want - in this case, [advanced layouts](/docs/advanced-routing#advanced-layouts) can help you.

 ### +layout.js